Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

 \subsubsection{Sample Outputs}

-Here we provide real-world application examples using feature representations from CLIP to retrieve images given some texts and vice versa.
+Here we provide real-world application examples using representations from CLIP to retrieve images given text queries and vice versa.
 The leftmost column depicts the input query (either images or texts), and the other columns show the top-5 retrieved results.

 In \autoref{fig:clip_img_retrieval}, CLIP retrieved the right poster image for the given title as the top-1 result on IMDB.
-It also correctly retrieved the right scenario as the top-1 result on Flickr30k.
+It also correctly retrieved the correct scenario as the top-1 result on Flickr30k.
 The top-4 result was retrieved for MS-COCO as well, although the dataset covers a wide range of complex and diverse scenarios.
 From the examples, it might be surprising that CLIP performs so well on the IMDB dataset, since movie names are rather short and often not semantically related to their poster images.
 This might be the result of potential overlap between the training data of CLIP and the IMDB dataset, as well as CLIP's excellent zero-shot performance.
-On the other hand, MS-COCO has more diverse images that cover more scenarios and is thus proved more challenging for retrieval tasks, which underscores the lower performance compared to IMDB and Flickr30k, as in \autoref{tab:txt2img} and \autoref{tab:img2txt}.
+On the other hand, MS-COCO has more diverse images that cover more scenarios and is therefore more challenging for retrieval tasks, which underscores the lower performance compared to IMDB and Flickr30k, as in \autoref{tab:txt2img} and \autoref{tab:img2txt}.

 \autoref{fig:clip_txt_retrieval} shows the retrieval results of text descriptions when given images as input.
 CLIP successfully retrieved corresponding descriptions within top-5 results for IMDB and Flickr30K, whereas it failed on MS-COCO.
-From multiple rounds of retrieval results, we found that CLIP's language understanding capability is not symmetric to its visual understanding on certain cases, which could be a result of an asymmetric contrastive loss and different understanding capabilities of visual and language encoders.
+From multiple rounds of retrieval results, we find that CLIP's language understanding capability is not symmetric to its visual understanding on certain cases, which could be a result of an asymmetric contrastive loss and different understanding capabilities of visual and language encoders.
 Our retrieval results corroborate the aforementioned analysis.

-The examples of retrieval results for BLIP and Meta-Transformers are shown in \ref{app:b}.
-We noted that Meta-Transformer performed significantly worse than BLIP and CLIP models, as informed by the results of the experiments presented in \autoref{sec:similarity} section, even though Meta-Transformer's modality gap is close to these of CLIP and BLIP.
+The examples of retrieval results for BLIP and Meta-Transformer are shown in \ref{app:ext_example}.
+We noted that Meta-Transformer performed significantly worse than BLIP and CLIP models, as informed by the results of the experiments presented in \autoref{sec:similarity} section, forming a narrow cone that is challenging to align either via existing metrics or neural networks, even though Meta-Transformer's modality gap is close to those of CLIP and BLIP.